 Sample of the stories covering - Sadly, in my opinion, not enough coverage!

 A sample of two of the impressive images within the Rohingyatographer magazines.

-I oppose injustices, whether nationwide or individual, as they act like a cancer that eats away at the progress towards a better world and stifles most of us who are just trying to live meaningful and joyful lives.
+I oppose injustices, whether nationwide or individual, as they act like a cancer that eats away at progress toward a better world.
+Injustice also harms the majority of us who are simply striving to lead meaningful and joyful lives.

-In August, I read an article on Ukraine published on NPR's website.
-It hit me because I know many Ukrainian expats and first generation Unkranian immigrants.
-I fully support Ukraine's fight against injustice and all of their attempts to take back all of their occupied lands.
-I wish I had a photo project I could do to keep the world's awareness on their cause.
-The article details the ways that the war in Ukraine is the most covered war in history.
+In August, I read an article on the coverage of the war in Ukraine published by NPR.
+It struck a chord with me because I know many Ukrainian expats and first-generation Ukrainians in the US.
+I wholeheartedly support Ukraine's fight for justice and all their efforts to reclaim their occupied lands.
+I wish I had a photography project I could undertake to maintain global awareness of their cause.
+The article details how the war in Ukraine has received more media coverage than any other war in history.